uni2growcm/visit-manager/README.md

 -  address : an nullable Address  object representing the address of the visitor

 ## Notes
-- The previous schema ist just an minimal schema, then you could complete it if necessary.
+- The previous schema ist just a minimal schema, then you could complete it if necessary.
-- Our tech stack is mostly React for front-end.
+- Our tech stack is mostly React/Angular for front-end, Spring Boot for the backend.
-- You could use a local datasource(for example, by storing data in json files)
 - Please provide an instruction on how to deploy the app.
-- Submit your solution either as a public repository (github, bitbucket, etc.) or as a zip archive.
+- Submit your solution either as a public repository (recommended) or as a zip archive.